MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/certs-missing-after-device-update.md

 ---
 title: Certificates are missing after you update a device to a newer version of Windows 10
-description: This article provides workarounds for an issue in which a device loses its system and user certificates after an update. ms.date: 03/30/2021
+description: Works around an issue in which a device loses its system and user certificates after an update. ms.date: 03/30/2021
 author: Teresa-Motiv
 ms.author: v-tea